Project Settings for Data Collection

 Switching between DAQ Modes

 Some sensor platforms have the ability to operate at different frequencies, and/or have different sensors active, and/or can be configured with different sensor geometries.
-BTField allows the user to easily switch between these different modes of operation using the DAQ Mode drop down list in the Project Settings dialog.
+BTField allows the user to easily switch between these different modes of operation using the AQ Mode drop down list in the Project Settings dialog.
 This allows all users to remain within the same BTField project while continuing to collect, analyze, and process data regardless of the mode.
 It also allows the creation of a Master survey that can contain a mix of surveys collected in these different modes.

 Here is a sample marine project where three modes have been created.
 They are named full, eod1, and eod2, and they are selectable from the Project Settings: